This post may contain affiliate links. For more information please read the disclaimer.

 Today, I want to dive deeper into why most people think, “Credit cards are Bad”.
 Along with their bad reputation and to provide clarity behind those thoughts.

-Reason 1: Lack of Understanding of Credit Cards
+1. A Lack of Understanding of Credit Cards (as a whole)

 In my experience, most people who don’t have credit cards or have a debt with credit cards don’t fully understand the concept of them.
 This isn’t a bad thing.
 If you don’t have a credit card, you might tell yourself or hear from others, “you don’t want to be in debt”, or “you’ll owe more money in interest so don’t bother”.